 5. Hire a Wedding Photographer

 Besides the two of you, your wedding photographer plays, perhaps, the most important role of the day.
-They’re there to memorialize your day and to create family heirlooms that family members will cherish for years to come.
+Your photographer is there to memorialize your day and to create family heirlooms that family members will cherish for years to come.
 It’s important to find a photographer that you vibe because, hellooooo— you’ll be intimately sharing and spending the most important day of your life with them!
 Find a photographer you trust and who will capture the essence of your day.
 You and your soon-to-be-spouse are unique.
 No one’s love is exactly like the love you have for each other, and your images should reflect that.
-Reach out to the photographer whose work you’ve been loving ASAP because they’re schedules fill up quickly!
+Reach out to the photographer whose work you’ve been loving ASAP because their schedule fills up quickly!

 6. Hire Other Vendors

 After you’ve locked in your venue and photographer, you’re now ready to build out the rest of your dream team!
 These vendors may include a caterer, a cake decorator, a florist, a DJ or band, and other fun vendors like a coffee cart or photo booth.
 You can do a good ol’ google search for vendors and also ask your family and friends for recommendations.
 When considering a vendor, investigate their experience, reviews, and of course, their price.

 7. Decide on a Wedding Theme

 The theme you choose for your wedding will determine the decor and dress of your guests.
 Are you going for a rustic, casual theme, or is it a black tie event?
 Whatever your heart desires, and you’re only limited by your imagination.